ur-whitelab/md-agent/README.md

 Note: to distinguish Together models from the rest, you'll need to add "together\" prefix in model flag, such as `agent = MDCrow(model="together/meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo")`

 ## LLM Providers
 By default, we support LLMs through OpenAI API.
 However, feel free to use other LLM providers.
 Make sure to install the necessary package for it.
-Here's list of packages required for alternative LLM providers we support:
+Here's a list of packages required for alternative LLM providers we support:
 - `pip install langchain-together` to use models from TogetherAI
 - `pip install langchain-anthropic` to use models from Anthropic
 - `pip install langchain-fireworks` to use models from Fireworks